What you Need to Know before you book!

 General info about Punta el Custodio

-The staff of Punta el Custodio (in all houses except Casa Sonrisa) consists of Ismael Franco, our on site manager who speaks fluent English, the women who clean the houses (each house has it’s own), the gatekeeper, gardiners, mechanics, other maintenance workers and Michel, your rental agent.
-In Casa Sonrisa you will deal with Wendy as manager of the house and Perla, the Spanish speaking maid.
+The staff of Punta el Custodio consists of Ismael Franco, our on-site manager who speaks fluent English, the women who clean the houses (each house has it’s own), the gatekeeper, gardeners, mechanics, other maintenance workers, and Michel, your rental agent.
+In Casa Sonrisa, you will deal with Wendy Fletcher as the on-site manager of the house.

 Contacts for your stay at Punta el Custodio

-Your first contact will be Michel, your rental agent for the 8 houses listed on this website.
-Since he has spent many weekends at Punta el Custodio with his family since 2009, in all 14 houses, there is no better person to help you choose the best house for your needs.
-He will answer all your questions and can give you the best information about each of the houses and Punta el Custodio itself.
+Your first contact will be Michel, your rental agent for the eight houses listed on this website.
+Since he has spent many weekends in all eight houses at Punta el Custodio with his family since 2009, there is no better person to help you choose the best house for your needs.
+He will answer all your questions and will give you the best information about each of the houses and about Punta el Custodio itself.
 He will assist you in making your reservation.
-Once you arrive at Punta el Custodio, you are in the safe hands of Ismael Franco, the on site manager of seven of the eight villa rentals at Punta El Custodio (if you rent Casa Sonrisa you will be in the safe hands of Wendy and Perla)
+Once you arrive at Punta el Custodio, you’ll be in the safe hands of Ismael Franco, the on-site manager of seven of the eight villa rentals at Punta El Custodio.
+Ismael speaks fluent English.
+If you rent Casa Sonrisa you will be in the safe hands of Wendy Fletcher.

 Water is a valuable commodity at Punta El Custodio and we ask that you make every effort to conserve water. i.e. short showers and minimal flushing.
-Bottled water is provided and should always be used for drinking and teeth cleaning.
+Bottled water is provided and should always be used for drinking and brushing your teeth.
 Water containers are in each bathroom.

-Surfboards can be rented from Ismael, our on site manager, on a daily basis, at appr. $10 USD.
+Surfboards can be rented from Ismael, our on-site manager, at appr. $10 USD per day.
 Please discuss with Ismael what you are interested in.
 Boogie boards are available in most of the houses.